sniclasj/milestone-one-2.0/README.md

 - amiresponsive - used for the mockup image
 - HTML - used to write the code for the website
 - CSS - used to style the website
+- Bootstrap - used to create a grid structure for the website
+- Font Awesome - used to add icons to the website

 ## Testing